ssylveus/UITextViewPlaceHolder/README.md

 # UITextViewPlaceHolder
-Add ability to add placeholder for UITextView
+Add ability to add placeholder for UITextView without the need to inherit

 # Usage
 textView.placeholder = "A placeholder"